 Practice how to use your brakes and regulate your speed along this stretch, and learn which hand is holding on to your back brake and use that often, because if you jam your front brake, you are going to fly over your handlebars.

-The actual Death Road stretch
+The actual non-paved Death Road

 Now we’re talking about serious business – the group stops for another briefing and to gear up for the really scary section where we would be cycling along narrow gravel paths with no safety barriers in sight, and sharp hairpin turns with no idea what lay around the corner.
 Our guide was very experienced and he could tell us what obstacles to expect and how to counteract them so we wouldn’t get freaked out by unexpected things along the way.